krishansaini92/js-video-call-webrtc/README.md

         - command : > lt --port [portnumber]
         - you should get a url and you can go into that url to test

+    6) STUN Server (Session Traversal Utilities for NAT)
+        - A server that gives you(client) the public IP Addresses(clients) that is connected to your app
+        - to get the stream from different networks(ex. wifi) => to communicate between other networks
+        - to test, you can use free public stun servers (ONLY for TEMPORARY TEST!)

 ---